howardyoo/airflow_otel_provider/README.md

     )
 ```

+#### How to use TracerProvider of the OtelHook
-The hook exposes a `TraceProvider` that can be used to send additional traces through the same OTLP connection.
+The hook exposes a `TracerProvider` that can be used to send additional traces through the same OTLP connection.
 To add additional traces or to use instrumentation libraries, use the `trace_provider` property as below:

 ```python
 from airflow_provider_opentelemetry.hooks.otel import OtelHook